 Vaccine #4: Flu

-This vaccine takes at least two weeks to start working, so it’s best to get it before the end of October, according to the National Institute on Aging.
-If that’s not possible, get it as soon as possible—flu season can last through March, so any protection is helpful.
+Either vaccine takes at least two weeks to start working, so it’s best to get it before the end of October, according to the National Institute on Aging.
+But if you haven’t had it yet, get it as soon as possible—flu season can last through March.

 Get Ready for Your Appointment

-Seeing your doctor annually is the easiest way to ensure you’re up to date on vaccines.
-Before you go, check with your health plan about benefits.
-Or learn more about Medicare coverage for “yearly wellness visits” and other tests, items, or services here.
+Seeing your doctor annually is the easiest way to ensure that you’re up to date on vaccines.
+Before you go, check with your health plan to see what’s covered.
+Or learn more about Medicare coverage for vaccines here.

-To help your doctor determine the best vaccines and timing for you, be sure to discuss any:
+To help your doctor determine the best vaccines and timing for you, be sure to discuss:

-- Health conditions or recent health events, such as trips to the ER or hospitalizations
+- Health conditions or recent health events, such as hospitalizations or trips to the emergency room

 - Current medications, including prescriptions, over-the-counter drugs, vitamins, and supplements

-- Previous adverse (negative) or allergic reactions to vaccines: Your doctor may be able to recommend an alternative or recommend other steps that can help protect you.
+- Previous adverse or allergic reactions to vaccines, so your doctor can recommend an alternative or other steps if needed